BoldBigflank/echoprint-ios-sample/README.md

 The project requires a depdendency on libechoprint-codegen-ios.a

+Run pod install to setup the pod files.

 Follow this to compile libechoprint-codegen-ios.a for yourself: http://stackoverflow.com/questions/12135898/echoprint-ios-missing-framework.

 Requires the BOOST C++ libraries.